Functional Organizational Structure – Advantages and Disadvantages

 - Inside a department, employees know all the things but outside their department, they have limited knowledge which may cause problems.

 - When the employees become expert and more skilled in their departments, they will cost more.
 A high skilled employee means a high cost.

 - Adaptation to changes is difficult in a functional organizational structure because of its rigidity.

 - If the functional manager takes decisions without discussing the issues with his team, the team may be demoralized.

 Which Company is Suitable for a Functional Organizational Structure?

-The functional organizational structure best suits to the large organizations rather than the ones which produce just a few types of products.
-Also the functional organizational structure suits best to the projects which require deep knowlege.
-For example, expertise of the department is very important for a research and development project.
+The functional organizational structure best suits the large organizations rather than the ones which produce just a few types of products.
+Also, the functional organizational structure suits best to the projects which require deep knowledge.
+For example, the expertise of the department is very important for a research and development project.
 Employees are grouped based on their skills and expertise in the functional organizational structures.
-Reporting hiearachy is clear in this structure.
+Reporting hierarchy is clear in this structure.

-The project manager’s role is very limited and department manager’ s role is significant.
+The project manager’s role is very limited and the department manager’ s role is significant.

 Unlike other organizational structures, a functional organizational structure gives a static role.
 You report to the functional manager in this structure while in other types of structures you may report to multiple managers.

 Note that this is one of the most important topics for the PMP Certification Exam.
-You may encounter a few question related with the topic.
+You may encounter a few questions related to the topic.